aryankhan8654/LAB-02/worksheet.md

 1. Dennis Ritchie, the creator of the C programming language, was born on September 9th, 1941.
 If he were still alive, how old would he be today?
-Find out by running the `birthday` program on the appropriate inputs and enter your solution here.
+Find out by running the `birthday` program on the appropriate inputs and enter your solution

+Hello, Dennis.
+You are 22 years, 31 weeks, and 2 days old today

 2. Bjarne Stroustrup, the creator of the C++ programming language, the object-oriented extension of C, was born on December 30th, 1950.
 How old is he today?

+Hello, Bjarne.
+You are 22 years, 22 weeks, and 3 days old today

 3. Software testing often involves testing code with known